rigregs/ez-rules/README.md

 ## EZ Rules

-EZ Rules is a lightweigth Java framework that allow the users to design the project business logic as rules.
+EZ Rules is a lightweight Java framework that allow the users to design the project business logic as rules.

 The framework take some ideas of some of the well know Rule frameworks and create a simple and easy to use library.

-Some of the features available in the framwork are:
+Some of the features available in the framework are:

  * Powerful Java API